k. Provisions (other than for employee benefits) and contingent liabilities

 Note:

-a) The Land includes '149.69 Lakhs towards the value of 10 grounds and 425 sq.ft for the construction of Corporate Office building.
+a) The Land includes ' 149.69 Lakhs towards the value of 10 grounds and 425 sq.ft for the construction of Corporate Office building.
 The transfer of title of the said Land by the Government of Tamilnadu in favour of the company is yet to be done pending completion of necessary formalities.

 b) The company has acquired 832.57 acres of Private Patta land and 41.89 acres of Government Poramboke Land for setting up the Multilayer Coated Board Plant and paid interim compensation of ' 2501.70 lakh for Private Patta Land .
 As per notification by the Government of Tamil Nadu vide its order GO.(Ms.) No.13 dated 21.02.2018, Industries (SIPCOT-LA) Department, Govt.
 Of Tamil Nadu, Final amount of compensation has been determined by applying the multiplier factors in the Tamil Nadu Acquisition of Land for Industrial purpose Act, 1997 by virtue of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013.
 Accordingly, the total additional compensation along with interest was determined amounting to ' 3699.47 lakhs have been capitalized towards private patta land in the books of accounts during the year ended 31st March 2020.
-Out of 832.57 acres, the company has transferred 10.52 acres to M/s.Tamilnadu Electricity Boad as per G.O.
+Out of 832.57 acres, the company has transferred 10.52 acres to M/s.Tamilnadu Electricity Board as per G.O.
 (Ms) No.18 dated 02.02.2015 at free of cost for setting up 230 KV sub-station exclusively for operation of Board Plant and also land acquisition to the extent of 1.5 acres has been withdrawn vide G.O.
 (Ms) No.245 dated 20.09.2021.

 In respect of Government Poramboke land of 41.89 acres, the Govt., vide G.O.No.447, Revenue (LD5(2)) Department, dated 11.11.2013, has adopted the guideline value (GLV) of adjacent patta lands and arrived land value of ' 84.68 lakh.
 Pending determination of cost for transfer, the company has adopted the guideline value of ' 84.68 lakhs and capitalized during the year ended 31st March, 2020.
-Out of which, ownership for 2.39 acres have been transfered to the company in Feb., 2021.
+Out of which, ownership for 2.39 acres have been transferred to the company in Feb., 2021.

 d) The Company availed of lease finance for 4 Nos of 750KW capacity each Wind Electric Generators in 2001 with lease rentals payable upto 31.03.2007.
 The Company has not opted for a secondary lease and hence no provision is made for secondary lease rent in the books.
 The formal transfer of assets by the lessor to TNPL is yet to be done pending completion of certain formalities.

-e) The Company has erected 2 No's of 85 TPH high pressure boiler & its auxiliaries at the cost of ' 3438 Lakhs at M/s.Sakthi Sugars Ltd (SSL) for procurement of bagasse on fuel substituion bassis and M/s.SSL has fully repaid capital cost of one Boiler.
+e) The Company has erected 2 Nos of 85 TPH high pressure boiler & its auxiliaries at the cost of ' 3438 Lakhs at M/s.Sakthi Sugars Ltd (SSL) for procurement of bagasse on fuel substitution basis and M/s.SSL has fully repaid capital cost of one Boiler.
 Each boiler has been valued by chartered engineers for ' 1965 lakhs.
 In terms of agreement dated 25th July, 2020 , both TNPL and SSL have agreed that the ownership rights of one Boiler shall be transferred to SSL only on settlement of outstanding loan in full by SSL.
-Till settlement of the loan in full, the company shall keep the amount received against the boiler as security for the outstanding loan.
+During the year, M/s.Sakthi Sugars Ltd (SSL) has settled the loan in full and consequently the company has transferred one of the Boilers to M/s.SSL.

-f) As at 31 March 2024, PPE are subject to charge towards secured bank loans (Refer Note 19A and 19B)
+f) As at 31 March 2025, PPE are subject to charge towards secured bank loans (Refer Note 19A and 19B)

-g) The " recoverable amount" is higher than the "carrying amount" of the cash generating units and hence there is no impairment losses under Ind AS -36.
+g) The "recoverable amount" is higher than the "carrying amount" of the cash generating units and hence there is no impairment losses under Ind AS -36

 Collateral Security: